rfo909/CFT/README.md

 CFT is a programming language with an interactive command interface.

-It does not readily understand running external programs just by entering their name and parameters, but instead require calls to external programs to be written as code:
+The reason it should not be considered a script language, is that it does not allow calling external programs just by entering their name and parameters, but instead require calls to external programs to be written as code:

 ```
   # If CFT were a scripting language, the following might be a valid